 The Code of Conduct outlines applicable health care regulations and information on ongoing compliance as well as support that’s available.

-Along with the code of conduct, everyone who represents Bon Secours attends a Corporate Responsibility orientation that outlines the Code of Conduct’s content in more detail.
+Along with the code of conduct, everyone who represents Bon Secours attends a Compliance orientation that outlines the Code of Conduct’s content in more detail.
 Once that’s complete, they are asked to sign a formal pledge, promising to abide by that code.

 Along with the code of conduct and orientation, all associates must complete compliance training as well as ongoing education within specialty areas of health care to ensure everyone is acting with the most up-to-date information available.